 The Traditional Recipe and Its Evolution: Originally, pound cake was created with a pound each of its four key ingredients, resulting in a substantial 4-lb cake.
 You read that right, that's a whopping 4-lb cake when you are done!

 As Southerners, we all have an opinion about pound cake.
-Some feel strongly about sticking to the traditional flour, butter, egg and sugar recipe.
+Some feel strongly about sticking to the traditional flour, butter, egg, and sugar recipe.
 Others like their pound cake with a little more flair.
-The one thing everyone can agree on is that the main flavor profile should be rich and buttery with a dense texture and a tender crumb.
-Even though today’s pound cake recipes come in all shapes, sizes and flavors, several things still hold true.
+The one thing everyone can agree on is that the main flavor profile should be rich and buttery, with a dense texture and a tender crumb.
+Today's recipes might adjust the traditional proportions for different textures and flavors, but several things still hold true.

 Pound cake recipes have stood the test of time.
 When researching this piece, we found 8 classic pound cake recipes in our Homemade Good News - Summer Guide to Entertaining 1993 issue.
 From Chocolate Raspberry Pound Cake to Peanut Butter Pound Cake, these recipes are just as popular now as they were 20+ years ago.
 Jump to page 9 to start.

 Here are some of our more recent (and popular) pound cake recipes:

 - Pound cakes actually taste better the next day, so you can make it ahead.

 - Pound cakes freeze beautifully.
 Just wrap your cooled cake well in plastic wrap, cover it with a layer of foil, and pop it into the freezer.
 Tightly sealed, your cake will still taste freshly baked even after three months in your freezer.
 To thaw, simply allow the cake to stand on your counter until it reaches room temperature.
 Never reheat to thaw.